errchh/DynPrompt-1a/README.md

 This project demonstrates my understanding of prompt engineering and coding in Python using gen AI.

-It is a tool for automating repeatitive tasks -- minimising time spend on non-value adding processes, increasing work efficiency.
+It is a tool for automating repetitive tasks -- minimising time spend on non-value adding processes, increasing work efficiency.

 This is a project after my completion of the ``AI Python course`` and the ``Prompt Engineering with Llama course`` from ``deeplearning.ai``.